jcherianucla/UCLA-CS-130/README.md

 # UCLA-CS-130
 This houses the entirety of the project for CS 130 - Software Engineering at UCLA, Fall 2017.
+The site can be found live [here](http://grade-portal.herokuapp.com)

 ## GradePortal